 Things to see

-The Da Gama Pillar is a Malindi landmark.
-This monument was erected on the place where Vasco da Gama landed in 1498 on his first trip to Malindi.
+The Da Gama Pillar is the top landmark of Malindi.
+This monument was erected on the place where Vasco da Gama landed in 1498 on his trip to East Africa.

 A few kilometres south of Malindi is the historic site of the Gede Ruins.
 This trading town was town was probably built in the 12th century, and bears evidence of having been a relatively wealthy society.
 600 years ago, however, the town was mysteriously abandoned and gradually forgotten.
 It’s an interesting place to see, and an hour well spent for those interested in history.

 While Malindi has been around for a long time, little is left of the old Swahili town that Vasco da Gama found when he landed.
 One oddly placed monument however, reminds both residents and visitors of the pre-islamic past of this now mainly muslim town.
 Just outside a large mosque, an old fertility symbol in the shape of a large erected phallos stands in the middle of a muslim cemetary.

 During my 3 trips to Malindi, I’ve have the pleasure of staying at Lawford, and the disgrace of staying at the African Pearl.